image

 Priority sectors - 246 business lines open for investment

-To classify as a priority sector, business enterprises must meet the following criteria:
+To classify as a priority sector, business enterprises must meet one or more of the following criteria:

 • Must be capital intensive;

-• Must be part of a national project/program;
+• Must be part of a national strategic program;

 • Must be export-oriented;